AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-creating-a-personal-website-with-jekyll-and-github-pages-a-comprehensive-guide.md

 - `_layouts`: HTML layouts define the structure of your site and can be nested in one another.
 - `_posts`: Where you'll store all of your blog posts as Markdown files.
 - `_sass`: This is where your SASS partials go.
 You'll then need to import them in `_assets/main.scss`.
-- `_site`: Jekyll's auto-generated build directory.
+- `_site`: Jekyll's auto-generated build directory, which houses your final, compiled site.
 It's not pushed to GitHub because it's in `.gitignore`.
 - `_assets`: Mainly for storing images and scripts, but it can also house a main CSS file.

 You may be wondering why all of these directory names are prefixed by an underscore.
 A directory with a leading underscore is special and won't get processed by Jekyll.
 As a result, it won't appear in the build directory, `_site/`.